syncfusion-content/maui-docs/MAUI/DataGrid/Summaries.md

 ### Displaying summary for a row

 Display summary information in a row by setting the [DataGridSummaryRow.ShowSummaryInRow]() property to `true` and define summary columns.
-You have to define the [DataGridSummaryRow.Title]() based on the [DataGridSummaryColumn.Name]() property to format summary columns value in a row.
+You have to define the [DataGridSummaryRow.Title]() based on the [DataGridSummaryColumn.Name]() property in order to format the values of the summary columns in the row.

 {% tabs %}
 {% highlight xaml%}